Rodeoclash/credits.json/README.md

 | stackoverflow_id| The unique ID of a Stack Overflow profile. |

 #### Organisations <a name="organisations"></a>
 This node represents an organisation or multiple organisations involved in the project and is present as an array in the root of the format.
 The main difference between an organisation and a person is the inclusion of the 'homepage' node in the root.
-This is required for organisations.
+This is required for organisations and is used to uniquely identify them.

 ```
 {